SkipperNDT/Coordinate_Extractor/README.txt

 ## Starting the Application
 1. Double-click on "Start_CoordinateExtractor.bat" to start the program

-## Testing the Setup
-If you encounter issues, run "Test_Tesseract.bat" to verify Tesseract OCR is working correctly.

 ## Usage
 1. Select two images containing coordinate information
 2. Click "Compute Distance" to calculate the distance between the coordinates